operator-framework/java-operator-sdk/adr/002-Custom-Resource-Deserialization-Problem.md

 In case there are multiple versions of a custom resource in can happen that a controller/informer tracking such a resource might run into deserialization problem as shown in [this integration test](https://github.com/java-operator-sdk/java-operator-sdk/blob/07aab1a9914d865364d7236e496ef9ba5b50699e/operator-framework/src/test/java/io/javaoperatorsdk/operator/MultiVersionCRDIT.java#L55-L55)
 .
+Such case is possible (as seen in the test) if there are no conversion hooks in place, so the two custom resources which have different version are stored in the original form (not converted) and are not compatible.
-In the mentioned case two versions of a custom resource are not compatible with each other.
-The informer receives both, but naturally not able to deserialize one of them.
+In this case, if there is no further filtering (by labels) informer receives both, but naturally not able to deserialize one of them.

 How should the framework or the underlying informer behave?